samb12343/Project_1/README.md

 |Operational Costs| 37,575,000 USD |43,192,000 USD |45,609,000 USD |42,850,000 USD |
 |Cost of Revenue | 169,915,000 USD | 199,625,000 USD | 211,599,000 USD |182,238,000 USD |
 |Total Expenses | 207,043,000 USD |242,817,000 USD |257,208,000 USD | 1225,088,000 USD |

+* Blockchain has proven to be an effective technology in cutting expenses by replacing human middlemen with automation.
+The less time required to wait on the response from another party results in more drill time equating to more oil production.
+With more time required to wait on the response from another party, companies are wasting paid hours on their labor force ultimately a problem they face on a large scale.